 The policy also provides that Director and officer compensation that is approved by the Board or the Compensation Committee is exempt from this approval process and will be considered to be pre-approved.

-The Related Party Transaction Policy can be found on the Company's web site at www.u-g.com.
+The Related Party Transaction Policy can be found on the Company's web site at www.u-g.com

-There were no related party transactions during 2015.
+There were no related party transactions during the fiscal year ended December 31, 2018.

 Security Ownership of Management